 Adventures abound in the wildly diverse natural playground at Clayoquot Wilderness Lodge with seemingly endless options from exhilarating heli-flights and remote hiking to rewarding wildlife-spotting and yoga.
 The experiences on offer at Clayoquot promise an unforgettable journey of shared discovery and memory-making with those who matter most.View all experiences here.

 A full day showcasing the most rewarding experiences of Clayoquot Sound.
 Guests jump in a Zodiac boat across the sound, before hiking pristine wilderness to the remote First Nations village of Ahousaht.view details

 This incredible experience offers guest the amazing opportunity to be whisked away from sea level to epic hiking locations at over 3000ft above sea level in a matter of minutes.view details

-Clayoquot presents a lush and diverse landscape ideal for exploring horseback.
+Clayoquot presents a lush and diverse landscape ideal for exploring on horseback.
 The lodge’s thirty horses are stabled in a barn and paddocks up the valley ready for guest use, along with tack and cowboy boots!view details